Are you a Dettol-wielding cleaning fanatic? Despite your best intentions, you might actually be making your kids sick!

 Created Our Own Problem

-Researchers are quick to point out that hyper-cleanliness is not the sole cause of allergies, but it looks like things might be taking a turn.
+Researchers are quick to point out that hyper-cleanliness is not the sole cause of allergies, but it looks like some of us might be ready to put down the anti-bac and let our kids get their hands dirty.
 Less cleaning?
 Any excuse.